-If I haven’t convinced you yet to pick up Truthwitch by Susan Dennard and move it up on your TBR, perhaps you will love the whole idea of The Witchlands and all of the various witcheries that it contains.
+Truthwitch by Susan Dennard is an amazing start to the Witchlands series.
 The world is very loosely based on the Venetian, Ottoman, and Habsburg empires of Europe and each empire has it own sets of witches and magics.
 While this first book in the series just touches on a few, the idea of a Truthwitch who can discern truth from a lie and a Threadwitch who can sense the ties that bind living things together are so unique.

 Author Interview: Susan Dennard